-Eric D. Chapman
+Eric D. Chapman (Of Counsel)

 Eric focuses his practice in the areas of business litigation, employment law, and corporate transactions.
 He helps clients navigate employment law issues, including E.E.O.C., ADA, Title VII, and ADEA claims.
 Eric’s experience in evaluating and analyzing employment law claims makes him a valuable member of the litigation team and allows him to advise clients on preventing employment issues and strategically resolving them when they arise.
 Additionally, he draws upon his eclectic work and management experiences to craft unique and cost-effective solutions for businesses.

 Prior to joining CowanPerry, Eric worked as a summer associate with LeClairRyan at their Blacksburg office, and as a paralegal at Charlson Bredehoft Cohen & Brown in Reston, Virginia.
 During law school, he served as a judicial intern for The Honorable James G. Welsh, United States Magistrate Judge for the Western District of Virginia, and as a yearlong extern for The Honorable Rebecca B. Connelly, United States Bankruptcy Judge for the Western District of Virginia.
 Additionally, while at Washington & Lee University School of Law, Eric was selected as a Burks Scholar, and taught legal research and writing skills to first-year law students.